 Valerie spent several years as member of the Walk Now for Autism Speaks Committee of the Lehigh Valley.
 In April 2011, she was named “Featured Alumna” of Penn State Lehigh Valley for her dedication to the field of Speech Pathology and her community.

 Valerie is married, has 3 children and 2 chocolate labs.
-She and her husband love watching their children participate in their sports and activates; and in whatever free time she has, she enjoys attending Penn State football games with her family.
+She and her husband have finally achieved (almost) empty nest staus however raising adult children continues to be a "full time side job".
+In whatever free time she has, she enjoys reading, relaxing with friends and attending Penn State football games with her family.

 Odalys Bermudez Morales